Introduction to Symbolic Logic

 submit the files again, asking that the results be sent to the instructor too" (10).

-If you want a high grade in this course, take their advice.
-Try not to send your homework to me until Grade Grinder tells you your answers are correct.
 This means that YOU CANNOT LEAVE THE WORK TO THE LAST MINUTE.
-The assignments are not difficult, but they all take time to understand and complete.
+The assignments take time to understand and complete.
 Learning logic is mastering a skill.
 No one is born with this skill.
 Everyone has to practice it to acquire it.
 The book contains more exercises than those assigned for homework.
-The more you do, the better your mastery of logic will be.
+The more you do, the better.

 To complete the homework assignments, you must use the software for the course: Boole, Fitch, Tarski's World, and Submit (the service that submits your work to Grade Grinder.)
 To learn how to use this software, I strongly recommend that you read the documentation and watch the tutorial videos on the support page and that you read the description of the plagiarism detection mechanism in the link to Grade Grinder on the home page.